Alfresco/docs-alfresco/content-services/latest/install/zip/tomcat.md

 > **Note:** If you deployed previous versions of Content Services, you must remove any temporary files created by your application server.
 Use the `clean_tomcat.bat` or `clean_tomcat.sh` command.

-> **Note:** If you're include Alfresco Content Connector for AWS S3 as part of your installation, don't start Content Services before applying the S3 AMP file.
+> **Note:** If you're including Alfresco Content Connector for AWS S3 as part of your installation, don't start Content Services before applying the S3 AMP file.

 > **Important:** After installation, you must generate and install your own certificates to secure the installation.
 For more information, see [Generate secure keys]({% link search-services/latest/config/keys.md %}).